sebfried/pugsharp/readme.md

 `"sharp-*"`: For detailed format options, see the [sharp format documentation](https://sharp.pixelplumbing.com/api-output#toformat).

 ## Pug Mixins
-As a bonus, pugsharp generates a Pug mixin template for each processed image, further simplifying the integration of responsive images into your Pug projects.
+Pugsharp generates a Pug mixin template for each processed image, further simplifying the integration of responsive images into your Pug projects.

 ### How to use the Pug Mixins
 Within the directory of any processed image, you'll find a complementary `pugsharp.pug` file that contains a ready-to-use mixin.
 This mixin enables easy integration of the generated images.